italrr/nite/readme.md

 nite Engine
 ----------

-nite Engine is a 2D game engine in C++.
+`nite` Engine is a 2D game engine in C++.
 This has been an on-going project which the author started some years ago, slowly adding new features and mechanics.
-Originally as a toy & learning project.
-One key feature of nite is making most of the engine completely customizable through JSON files and using its own scripting system (nite Script).

 About the Game
 --------------
-The game being developed with this engine is an RPG heavily oriented to the [RPG Attribute System](https://en.wikipedia.org/wiki/Attribute_(role-playing_games)) for gameplay.
-The core feature will be the use of RNG for generating the campaigns from the very beginning to the end.
+The game being developed with this engine is an precedurally generated co-op RPG.
 The end goal is to be able to create engaging RPG campaigns with high complexity and unpredictability, but fairness above both.
 We'll be experimenting with different maze generation algorithms to make this possible.
-Might consider using Neural Networks.

-Another very important aspect of the game, and a big goal for nite, is the to be able to create challenging enemy AI.
+Another very important aspect of the game, and a big goal for `nite`, is the to be able to create challenging enemy AI.
 As of right now, AI is bare bones at best.
-But it's something we'll be heavily focused on, too.
+But it's something we'll be heavily focused on.

 This game is inspired by another older project of the original author: [https://play.google.com/store/apps/details?id=com.nite.rushindungeons](https://play.google.com/store/apps/details?id=com.nite.rushindungeons)

-**Attention: Documentation is work in progress.**

-### Features
+### Features in `nite`
 - Texture Rendering (Image loading using SOIL)
 - Basic Batch Animation
 - AAxBB physics simulation